Identifying Hazards and Communicating Risks

 Indoor hazards that cause health problems include household chemical products, carbon monoxide, radon, mould, lead, and consumer products (cosmetics, perfumes, hygiene products).
 Second hand smoke is still a problem in some households.

-The clinical picture may indicate what kind of hazard to search for.
+The clinical picture may indicate what kind of hazard to assess for.
 Airborne irritants can cause itchy or sore eyes, runny nose or coughing.
 Irritants that come into direct contact with the skin can cause dermatitis.
-Allergens can cause numerous manifestations of allergy including dermatitis, asthma, sneezing.
+Allergens can cause numerous manifestations of allergy including dermatitis, asthma, allergic rhinitis.
 Asphyxiants cause different respiratory problems depending on the type of asphyxiant.
-For instance carbon monoxide blocks oxygen transport.
-Other gases can accumulate in high concentrations displacing oxygen in the air.
+For instance, as a chemical asphyxiant, carbon monoxide blocks oxygen transport.
+Other inert gases can still accumulate in high concentrations displacing oxygen in the air.
 Certain ingested or absorbed substances may damage organ systems in pathognomonic ways.
 For instance, severe lead poisoning causes neurological changes, abdominal pain, or anaemia, whereas poisoning with mercury typically produces tremors, among other neurological symptoms.
 Mesothelioma is linked to exposure to asbestos.

 The effects of a hazard may be delayed, sometimes for years.
 This is especially true of cancer-causing agents.
+Because of the time-lag, identifying hazards of this type and proving the effect can be difficult.
 Identifying this type of hazard and evaluating claims about it can be difficult.
 Furthermore people can be exposed to more than one hazard, each contributing to their health problem.
-For instance, in the case of a person who works in construction and who smokes, it can be difficult to assess the relative contributions of his occupation and his smoking to his chronic lung disease.
+For instance, in the case of a person who works in construction and who smokes, it can be difficult to assess the relative contributions of occupation and smoking to his chronic lung disease.

 If an outbreak of a disease of environmental origin is suspected, public health officials will collect initial information on the possible sources.
 Once a case definition (see CASE DEFINITION in Glossary) is established, cases are sought and information is collected on when and where they were exposed, when they started showing effects, and demographic characteristics and predisposing factors (Time, Place and Person).
 Information from all cases is then collated to produce a picture of the distribution of cases in time and place (see Chapter 11: Detection and control of outbreaks).

-This step describes the potential health effects of a hazard and answers the clinical question of whether the identified hazard could have caused this patient’s symptoms.
+This step describes the potential health effects of a hazard at different levels of exposure.
 As far as possible, effects on molecular, biochemical, cellular and organ systems are described.
-A chemical hazard may only cause health problems when in a specific form: ingested elemental liquid mercury is virtually non-toxic, however mercury vapour is toxic, as are all mercury organic and inorganic compounds.
-The route of entry into the body may also be an important determinant of the damage caused: there is no convincing evidence that ingested asbestos is toxic, whereas inhaled asbestos causes asbestosis, mesothelioma and other cancers.3 Furthermore, a person’s response to a hazard is mediated by the factors that influence the hazard’s toxicokinetics and toxicodynamics (See Definitions: Kinetics and dynamics).
+A chemical hazard may only cause health problems when in a specific form: small amounts of ingested elemental liquid mercury are unlikely to cause adverse health effects, although mercury vapor and organic and inorganic mercury compounds have known adverse health effects.
+The route of entry into the body may also be an important determinant of the damage caused: the risk of toxic effects from the ingestion of asbestos is considered to be low,10 whereas inhaled asbestos causes asbestosis, mesothelioma and other cancers.11 Furthermore, a person’s response to a hazard is mediated by the factors that influence the hazard’s toxicokinetics and toxicodynamics (See Definitions: Kinetics and dynamics).
 The individual’s genetic makeup and metabolic state as well as environmental factors moderate the toxicokinetics and toxicodynamics, so susceptibility to damage by a hazard varies from one person to another; malaria offers an example.

 Differences in susceptibility

-Toxicokinetics = the activity or fate of toxins in the body over a period of time, including the processes of absorption, distribution, localization in tissues, biotransformation, and excretion.
+Toxicokinetics is the study of what the body does to a toxic substance, including the processes of absorption, distribution, localization in tissues, biotransformation, and excretion.13

 Kinetics comes from the Greek word that means movement.
 Cinema (moving pictures) and kinesiology are derived from the same word.

-Toxicodynamics = the study of the biochemical and physiological effects of toxins and the mechanisms of their actions, including the correlation of actions and effect of toxins with their chemical structure.
+Toxicodynamics is the study of what the substance does to the body: the biochemical and physiological effects of toxins and the mechanisms of their actions, including the correlation of actions and effect of toxins with their chemical structure.
 It includes the effects of a toxin on the actions of other toxins.

 Dynamics comes from the Greek word meaning force or power.